CogentRoleplayCommunity/FogentRoleplay/src/Characters/Humanoids/FeralBeastkin/FeralBeastkin.md

 ## Disposition

 - Hostile
-- Aggresive
+- Aggressive

 ## Goals/Aspirations

-- To pilage as much as possible.
+- To pillage as much as possible.